Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 After applying conditional formatting to your charts, you can also add filtering.

-Filtering Jira charts in Visor Dashboards is much easier and simpler than in Jira itself, but you can still apply multiple filters, and select from different summarization, and aggregation options, to create precise dashboards that drill down into your project data and uncover relationships.
+Filtering Jira charts in Visor Dashboards is much more straightforward than in Jira itself.
+However, you can still apply multiple filters and select from different summarization and aggregation options to create precise dashboards that drill down into your project data and uncover relationships.

-This gives you actionable insights at an instant.
-You can equip yourself with these insights to tackle blockers and risks as they emerge, to highlight performance differentials, capacity shortcomings, or other impactful issues, and address them as early as possible before they escalate in severity.
+Visor filters give you actionable insights in an instant.
+You can equip yourself with these insights to tackle blockers and risks as they emerge, highlight performance differentials, capacity shortcomings, or other impactful issues, and address them as early as possible before they escalate in severity.

 Here’s an example of how I apply multiple filters to create a bar chart in a Visor dashboard that shows the average time spent on different Jira epics, projects, and initiatives:

-I’ve set additional filters to exclude any lower priority issues, some specific projects which I don’t want to include, and cross-referenced a filter to include any issues related to Salesforce test accounts too.
+I’ve set additional filters to exclude any lower priority issues, some specific projects I don’t want to include, and cross-referenced a filter to include any associated issues related to Salesforce test accounts.

 For example, here’s a dashboard that combines and compares live data from multiple Jira projects: